 Day 41 - London to Brantford ON

-Weather: Mid 60s to start.
-Low 80s to end.
-Winds calm to start and then built out of the NNE.
+Weather: Low 60s to start.
+Low 70s to end.
+Winds out of the WNW, again.

 Highlights of the day:

-Our final destination was Brantford, birthplace of Wayne Gretzky.
+Speaking of Brantford, it’s the birthplace of Wayne Gretzky.
 For those of you who are not familiar, he is a very well know hockey player.
 They take hockey very seriously here in Canada.
 He has his own very busy parkway here in town amongst several other relevant sites.
 On his parkway, you can also find a Tim Horton’s.
 A coffee, donut, breakfast and sweets shop chain that is all over Canada and parts of northern US.
 Tim Horton was another famous Canadian hockey player.
 They take hockey very seriously here.

 We have one more day in Canada tomorrow and then it’s over the Rainbow Bridge into Niagara Falls.
 I think there will be more than just a few pictures taken.
 G’nite!